-As I pick up my equipment I find frost had begun to spread over my backpack, tripod, and my lens barrel.
-I check the glass, but it was fine.
-As I pack up my gear the nearby duck hunters are doing the same.
+As I pick up my equipment, I find frost had begun to spread over my backpack, tripod, and my lens barrel.
+I checked the glass, but it was fine.
+As I pack up my gear, I notice the nearby duck hunters are doing the same.
 They are wading in the lake breaking the ice around their decoys.
 I suppose the sight of ducks frozen in ice is unappealing to other ducks.
 I head back for the car with some photos to upload on the computer and later the duck hunters will return to their house with something for dinner.
 I’m not sure who is crazier this morning.

 Video taken with a Sony A65v and Sigma 150-500mm 5.6-6.3 APO HSM